Terms and Conditions

 5.7 Exclusive Channel Management and Third Party Interference

-Eva shall serve as the exclusive service provider for the platforms, channels, and service scopes defined in the applicable Order Form during the Term.
+Company shall serve as the exclusive service provider for the platforms, channels, and service scopes defined in the applicable Order Form during the Term.

-If the interference is not remedied within such five (5) business day period, Eva may suspend the affected Services in whole or in part at its discretion.
+If the interference is not remedied within such period, Company may, at its discretion:

 5.8 Customer Cooperation and Access